dgp1130/blog/README.md

 executes.
 This should trigger breakpoints in [`.eleventy.js`](.eleventy.js) and any related files.

+You can run/build for production by using `npm run start:prod` and `npm run build:prod`.
+These enable various optimizations for production use.
+Note that `npm run start:prod` will encounter a CSP error and live reload will not work, as browser sync is not included in prod.

 ## Tests

 Run all tests once with `npm test`.